Mental Health Facilities Butler County, PA

 Glade Run Lutheran Services

-Glade Run Lutheran Services is a mental health treatment clinic in Butler County, Pennsylvania, located at 70 West Beaver Street, 16063 zip code.
+Glade Run Lutheran Services is a mental health treatment center in Butler County, PA, located at 70 West Beaver Street, 16063 zip code area.
 Glade Run Lutheran Services provides outpatient treatment.
-Glade Run Lutheran Services provides trauma therapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Glade Run Lutheran Services offers group therapy, individual psychotherapy and behavior modification to seniors 65 or older, adults and children / adolescents.
 Glade Run Lutheran Services also supports people with trauma, transitional age young adults and children/adolescents with serious emotional disturbance.
-Additional services provided by Glade Run Lutheran Services consist of suicide prevention services, family psychoeducation and court-ordered outpatient treatment.
+Additional services at Glade Run Lutheran Services consist of family psychoeducation, court-ordered outpatient treatment and suicide prevention services.

 Learn More